Ten Steps in Purchasing a Home

 2. Location: Where do you want to live?

 Once you know how much you can spend, you need to know where you want to buy.
 You will need to be realistic about location.
 Look in neighborhoods where homes sell within your price range.
 Stay out of neighborhoods where the homes sell for much more.
 Be on the lookout for the conveniences of neighborhoods in which you can afford to buy.

 3. Realtor: Who is going to help you find your house?

-After you decide to begin your house hunt, it is important to establish a relationship with a licensed real estate agent.
+After you decide to begin your house hunt, it is important to establish a relationship with a licensed real estate agent, looking at the best realtors for you is a must.
 You will need to work with one agency only, and you will need to sign a Buyer Agency Agreement in order to receive the very best service possible.
 Your realtor will explain this to you and provide you with a Buyer Agency Disclosure Brochure.

 4. Looking: How can you keep this part fun?

 The fun part about finding a home should be finding a home!
 If you keep an open mind and a realistic approach regarding expectations, you should find homes that interest you.
 As you tour homes, avoid looking too closely at current furnishings and decorations.
 After all, once you own, you will change everything anyway.
 Do look at the floor plan and call the team at http://www.totalfloorcare.biz/ if needed, the mechanical and structural condition of the home, and the lay of the lot.